Sorry, you need to enable JavaScript to visit this website.

 Peer-to-peer education approaches

 The Danish Family Planning Association runs a young-to-younger corps that offers sex education to primary, lower secondary, upper secondary, and special needs education programmes.
-The teaching covers the body, gender, sexuality, reproduction, contraception, etc. The teaching can take place at the Danish Family Planning Association’s locations or at the school.
-There is self-payment for schools using the Danish family Planning Association’s services, unless the municipality has entered into an agreement with the association.
+The lessons cover the body, gender, sexuality, reproduction, contraception, etc. Teaching can take place at the Danish Family Planning Association’s locations or at the school.
+There is self-payment for schools using the Danish Family Planning Association’s services unless the municipality has entered into an agreement with the association.

-The approach in the teaching is norm-critical and based on dialogue.
+The approach used in teaching is norm-critical and based on dialogue.

 Collaboration and partnerships